Setting up National Instrument Multifunction Data Acquisition devices (NI-DAQ) to capture energy data

-The Ai0 connectors is measured across the load, which is used to derive the voltage.
+The Ai0 connectors are measured across the load, which is used to derive the voltage.

 - Repeat steps 1 through 3 using the other connectors on the NI-DAQ device to measure additional channels.

-- In the Streamline Data view of DS-5 for Eclipse, click Capture & Analysis Options.
+- In the Streamline Data view, click Capture & Analysis Options.

 - Select the NI-DAQ option from the Energy Capture drop-down menu.